550.5 Income Excluded in Computing Eligibility

 An account is identified as a SEED account if:

-If the military person was part of the SNAP household before deployment to a designated combat area, then:
+If the military personnel was part of the SNAP household before deployment to a designated combat area:

-Determine the net (after taxes) military pay of the person before his or her deployment.
+1. Determine the net (after taxes) military pay of the serviceperson before their deployment.

-Note: FNS guidance allows use of the net military pay to simplify this process
+NOTE: Food and Nutrition Service (FNS) guidance allows use of the net military pay to simplify this process.

-Determine the amount of income made available to the SNAP household from the absent military person’s pay since being deployed to a designated combat area.
+1. Determine the amount of income made available to the SNAP household from the absent serviceperson’s pay since being deployed to a designated combat area.
 This amount is usually made by direct deposit or allotment.

-If the amount the person makes available to the SNAP household is an increase from the earned income used while a SNAP household member, use the income from Step #1 as unearned income.
+2. If the amount made available to the SNAP household is an increase from the earned income used while the serviceperson was a SNAP household member, use the income from step one as unearned income.

-If the amount made available to the SNAP household remains the same or decreases, use the actual amount made available to the SNAP household as unearned income.
+3. If the amount made available to the SNAP household remains the same or decreases, use the amount made available to the SNAP household as unearned income.

-If the military person was not part of the SNAP household at the time of deployment to a designated combat area, then:
+If the military personnel was not part of the SNAP household before deployment to a designated combat area:

-Determine the amount of income actually made available to the SNAP household by the absent military person before deployment.
+1. Determine the amount of income made available to the SNAP household by the absent serviceperson before deployment.

-Determine the amount of income actually made available to the SNAP household from the absent military person’s pay since deployment.
-This may be by direct deposit or allotment.
+2. Determine the amount of income made available to the SNAP household from the absent serviceperson’s pay since deployment.
+This may be made available by direct deposit or allotment.

-If the amount of income actually made available to the SNAP household increases, use the amount of income from Step #1 as unearned income.
+3. If the amount made available to the SNAP household increases, use the income from step one as unearned income.

-If the amount made available to the SNAP household remains the same or decreases, use the actual amount currently made available to the SNAP household as unearned income.
+4. If the amount made available to the SNAP household remains the same or decreases, use the amount currently made available to the SNAP household as unearned income.

-The amount of the increase in military pay due to a promotion and/or a Cost of Living Adjustment after the military person’s deployment is disregarded.
+The amount of the increase in military pay due to a promotion and/or a cost-of-living adjustment (COLA) after the serviceperson’s deployment is disregarded.

 The CAO must exclude interest earned on savings bonds and on the following checking and savings accounts in the month of receipt:

-Interest that remains in the account after the month of receipt is considered a resource.
-See 512 and 540.
+Interest that remains in the account after the month of receipt is considered a resource. (see Chapter 512 and 540).